work7z/LafTools/README.md

 Thank you.

 Mar.
 20th, 2021
-Ryan Lai
+Ryan Laf

 # 🌱 What's with the name?

 #### *The Tools for Laffin' At Life*

-The name of this project is inspired by 'Laffin' At Life', a classic country song from 1987 by Chet Atkins that has a special place in the author's heart.
+The name of this project is inspired by 'Laffin' At Life', a classic country song from 1987 by Chet Atkins that also has a special place in the author's heart.

 Whether we are studying or working, we should all face life with a positive attitude, just 'Laffin' At Life'.